RewardsCard for Remote African Teams: The Complete Guide

 The Old Problem With Remote Rewards

 Before RibiRewards, rewarding a distributed African team required either a lowest-common-denominator approach (Amazon gift cards that many employees couldn't use locally) or a country-by-country procurement nightmare — separate vendor relationships for Nigeria, Kenya, Ghana, and South Africa.
+For more on this, see our piece on What Makes a Great Employee Reward Card?
+A Checklist for HR.

 Neither worked well.
 The first felt generic.
 The second was too operationally heavy for most HR teams to sustain.